MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-to-settle-purchase-invoices-promptly.md

 ---
-    title: How to Settle Purchase Invoices Promptly | Microsoft Docs
+    title: How to Settle Purchase Invoices Promptly
     description: If you need to pay the vendor by cash or check, you can have the necessary posting done when you post the invoice.